 While you still don’t earn bonus points on travel purchases like with travel credit cards, you save money on your day-to-day transit costs.

-Remember that purchases made at stores like Walmart and Target only earn 1% back on every purchase including your groceries.
+However, note that purchases made at stores like Walmart and Target only earn 1% back on every purchase, including your groceries.
 Earning the 6% back means making purchases at eligible U.S. stores.

 Redeeming Purchase Rewards